Dunlop Rubber

-Dunlop Ltd. (formerly Dunlop Rubber) was a British multinational company involved in the manufacture of various natural rubber goods.
-Its business was founded in 1889 by Harvey du Cros and he involved John Boyd Dunlop who had re-invented and developed the first pneumatic tyre.
-It was one of the first multinationals, and under du Cros and, after him, under Eric Geddes, grew to be one of the largest British industrial companies.
-J B Dunlop had dropped any ties to it well before his name was used for any part of the business.
-The business and manufactory was founded in Upper Stephens Street in Dublin.
+Dunlop Ltd, formerly Dunlop Rubber, was a British multinational company, involved in the manufacture of various natural rubber goods.
+The business was founded in 1889 by Harvey du Cros, and he involved John Boyd Dunlop, who had re-invented and developed the first practical pneumatic tyre for his child's tricycle.

+The company was one of the first multinationals and, under du Cros and, after him, under Eric Geddes, it grew to be one of the largest British industrial companies, although J. B. Dunlop had dropped any ties to it well before his name was used for any part of the business.
+The business and factory was founded in Upper Stephen Street, Dublin.
 A plaque marks the site, which is now part of the head office of the Irish multinational departments store brand, Dunnes Stores.

-Dunlop Rubber failed to adapt to evolving market conditions in the 1970s, despite having recognised by the mid-1960s the potential drop in demand as the more durable radial tyres swept through the market.
-After taking on excessive debt Dunlop was acquired by the industrial conglomerate BTR in 1985.
-Since then, ownership of the Dunlop trade-names became fragmented.
+Despite having recognised by the mid-1960s the potential drop in demand as the more durable radial tyres swept the market, Dunlop Rubber failed to adapt to evolving market conditions in the 1970s.
+After taking on excessive debt, Dunlop was acquired in 1985 by the industrial conglomerate BTR.
+Since then, ownership of the various Dunlop trademarks has become fragmented.

 History to 1921

 Beginning

-In 1888, John Boyd Dunlop, a Scottish veterinary surgeon living in Ireland discovered the pneumatic tyre principle.
-Willie Hume created publicity for J B Dunlop's discovery by winning seven out of eight cycle races with his pneumatic tyres.
+In 1888, John Boyd Dunlop, a Scottish veterinary surgeon living in Ireland, discovered the pneumatic tyre principle.
+Willie Hume created publicity for J. B. Dunlop's discovery by winning seven out of eight cycle races with Dunlop's pneumatic tyres.
 To own the rights and exploit the discovery, the "Pneumatic Tyre and Booth's Cycle Agency Co.
 Ltd" was incorporated in 1889 and floated by Harvey du Cros, who was, amongst other things, president of the Irish Cyclists' Association.
 The invitation to du Cros to participate was made by William Bowden, a Dublin cycle agent.
-J B Dunlop, who could see no prosperous future in his discovery, had informally transferred his rights to Bowden.
-Initially J B Dunlop held a 20 percent stake in the venture.
+J. B. Dunlop, who could see no prosperous future in his discovery, had informally transferred his rights to Bowden.
+Initially J. B. Dunlop held a 20 per cent stake in the venture.
 The company's first headquarters was at Oriel House, Westland Row.